JACKI LYDEN, HOST:

 FALLOWS: It certainly has changed the dynamic.
 And through the whole course of American history, there always have been scandals.
 There have been political intrigues.
 But I think the modern history really dates to the Watergate hearings where, for a period of months, people around the country and the world were riveted to their screens to see how the news was advanced every single day.

-And ever since then, that's been sort of the mental template - actually operational template too - for members of the press, for prosecutors and for members of the opposition party to whoever is in office at the time to find ways to have the real-time reality show drama of high-stakes hearings where you have witnesses under pressure, senators and representatives grandstanding in various ways.
+And ever since then, that's been sort of the mental template - and actually operational template too - for members of the press, for prosecutors and for members of the opposition party to whoever is in office at the time, to find ways to have the real-time reality show drama of high-stakes hearings where you have witnesses under pressure, senators and representatives grandstanding in various ways.
 So I think that the Obama administration is hoping these will be minimized, and his critics are hoping to make the most of them.

 LYDEN: There has been a lot made this week of how the White House has responded.
 What's your take?

-FALLOWS: I would imagine that right now, the Obama White House is studying very carefully the playbook of the Clinton administration and President Clinton's second term when the Monica Lewinsky genuine scandal was threatening to overwhelm him and even led to an impeachment trial.
+FALLOWS: I would imagine that right now, the Obama White House is studying very carefully the playbook of the Clinton administration in President Clinton's second term when the Monica Lewinsky genuine scandal was threatening to overwhelm him and even led to an impeachment trial.
 And what Bill Clinton tried to do then was day by day by day saying, there's all this political friction, but I care about the business of the country.
 So I'm doing this on the economy and this in foreign policy and this in technology.
 And I'm sure that is what President Obama will try to do and convey.

 And there was an interesting story in The New York Times today saying that instructions have gone out within the White House staff for people to spend no more than 10 percent of their time on scandals, put generally.
 So I say good luck on that goal, but I'm sure that's the message the president wants to convey.